 For those that prefer something savoury, try a panini filled with fat fegato sausages (pork, liver and orange zest) or porchetta, or just a fritelle, deep-fried bits of dough served hot that are superb alone or stuffed with a slice of prosciutto or bruschetta dribbled with new season olive oil.
 Aromatic mulled wine, thick hot chocolate will pull you in and one is never enough!
 Those that have gastro food stands expect to find polenta, mushroom and truffle pasta, bean and bitter winter greens dishes that the region does so well and of course arrosticini will always be on the menu with roasted chestnuts.

-To warm up we suggest visiting the historic centre of this small town.
-Stalls will be selling creations from local artists as well as cakes and there is local music Expect to eat fried pizza, chestnuts and pizzelle.
+To warm up we suggest visiting the pretty historic centre of this small town.
+Stalls will be selling creations from local artists as well as cakes and there is local music.
+Expect to eat fried pizza, chestnuts and pizzelle.

 Address Santo Maria Imbaro (near Lanciano) | Event Facebook Page

-The online craft retailer is sponsoring physical Christmas craft markets all over Italy and #MadeinItaly is being hosted in 6 Italian cities and includes both Pescara & L’Aquila in Abruzzo.
-The Pescara market will have 16 exhibitors whose handmade crafts and gifts include jewellery, handbags, children’s’ gifts and accessories.
+The online craft retailer is sponsoring physical Christmas craft markets for the 2nd year all over Italy. #MadeinItaly is being hosted in 16 Italian cities and includes both Pescara & L’Aquila in Abruzzo.
+The Pescara market will have 21 exhibitors whose handmade crafts and gifts include jewelry, handbags, children’s’ gifts and accessories.
 Free craft workshops will be taking place that includes floral decorations for Christmas, readings for children and of course plenty of Christmas food to dip into!
-The L’Aquila Market has 15 artists.
+The L’Aquila Market has 14 artists.

-On a visit to the village of Campo di Giove which sits at the southwestern foot of the Majella Mastiff, you’ll find a small town lit up with fairy lights and an extensive craft market that sells strictly hand-made products from wooden chalets by local artists.
+On a visit to the village of Campo di Giove which sits at the southwestern foot of the Majella Mastiff, you’ll find a small town lit up with fairy lights and an extensive craft market that sells strictly hand-made products from wooden chalets by local artists that the Transiberiana Italia train visits as part of its Abruzzo Christmas market experience.
 Food is a huge consideration at the market and local restaurants work together with the food stands to deliver a delicious locally sourced menu for lunch.
 There are multiple activities planned for those with little ones with little ones.